IncentroBA/listviewMessageIfEmpty/README.md

 The widget doesn't really do any more than described.

-With nested listviews, the custom message cannot be separately configured between nested listviews.
+With nested listviews, you would need to use another Listview Message If Empty to configure the inner listview(s).

 ## Dependencies